isaacfurieri/Facial-Research/README.md

 # Expressive Interaction Design using Facial Muscles as Controllers
 [Expressive Interaction Design Using Facial Muscles as Controllers](https://www.academia.edu/119107491/Expressive_Interaction_Design_Using_Facial_Muscles_as_Controllers)

-**A novel system for controlling virtual avatars through facial muscle movements.**
+**A system for controlling virtual avatars through facial muscle movements.**

 ## Problem Statement
 Facial muscle weakness can significantly impact social interaction and quality of life.
 Existing rehabilitation methods often have limitations.